What is KCNA2 Epilepsy

 Genetics and KCNA2

-KCNA2 epilepsy is caused by a mutation on the KCNA2 gene, located on chromosome 1p13.
+KCNA2 epilepsy is caused by a variation on the KCNA2 gene, located on chromosome 1p13.

 Chromosomes are located in the nucleus of human cells and carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes in each cell.
 Pairs of human chromosomes, numbered from 1 through 22 are called autosomes.
 Additionally, there are sex chromosomes, which are designated X and Y (males have one X and one Y chromosome and females have two X chromosomes).